What are bed bugs?

 How can I prevent bed bugs in the future?

-Preventing problems with bed bugs is a difficult task, but the following tips can help to reduce the chances of bed bugs finding their way into your home:
+Preventing problems with bed bugs in Pennsylvania is a difficult task, but the following tips can help to reduce the chances of bed bugs finding their way into your home:

 Know what bed bugs look like and be able to identify the signs of their presence.